 The Little Fosse classroom is set in a warm, sensory and engaging environment, providing a home from home atmosphere, where the children can choose from an array of learning opportunities; the home corner, story sacks and puppets, puzzles and activity cubes as well as a tailored learning adventure to suit each child’s developmental needs.
 They also have the opportunity of visiting the soft play room and joining in with music and movement and a short snippet of French, as well as a wealth of outdoor learning experiences.
 We ensure the children are ready for their next transition by preparing them with key skills suitable for their age range, such as; making relationships, recognising numerals and shapes in the environment, familiarising themselves with letter sounds and gaining independence in health and self-care.

-Miss Ovenden, Miss Tucker and Mrs Gurney will be on hand to support children with their toileting needs and encouraging them with their toilet training.
+Miss Matthews and Mrs Gurney will be on hand to support children with their toileting needs and encouraging them with their toilet training.
 They carry out intimate care wearing full personal protective equipment, apron, gloves and a mask.
 We also cater for sleeping facilities so if this is something your child may require, please communicate this to your child’s teachers.

-As we have a mixed range of Kindergarten children, there will be times where Miss Sands and Miss Matthews will branch off into two groups to differentiate the teacher led input.
-Miss Matthews will be supporting the younger children (Kindergarten) and Miss Sands will be supporting the older children (Kindergarten Transition).
-The Transition class will be those children moving into Reception in September 2021, whereas the younger Kindergarten will move to Reception in September 2022.
+As we have a mixed range of Kindergarten children, there will be times where Miss Sands and Miss Tucker will branch off into two groups to differentiate the teacher led input.
+Miss Tucker will be supporting the younger children (Kindergarten) and Miss Sands will be supporting the older children (Kindergarten Transition).
+The Transition class will be those children moving into Reception in September 2022, whereas the younger Kindergarten will move to Reception in September 2023.